nirbhikviswas/COM_calculate_simulate/README.md

 ## Live Demo

-You can access the live version of this simulator here: [Your GitHub Pages Link Will Go Here]
+You can access the live version of this simulator here: https://nirbhikviswas.github.io/COM_calculate_simulate/

 ---